 My two quick suggestions would be:

 1. Creativity can be awakened in everybody.

 We are all creative, just remember your childhood when you used to draw.
-To get some scientific reasons why drawing has escaped from our lives, check the book of Dan Roam On the Back of the Napkin.
+To get some scientific reasons why drawing has escaped from our lives, check the book by Dan Roam On the Back of the Napkin.

 The same principle (about being creative by drawing first) applies also when you are preparing PowerPoint slides.
-You just need to forget the Office software and it’s all features for a while.
+You just need to forget the Office software and its all features for a while.